arkon108/book-reviews/summaries/004-peopleware.md

 Most technological managers fall into the trap of trying to manage people like _modular_ pieces.
 It's a consequence of the experience in the industry where most technology can and is managed in modular pieces.
 It doesn't work when trying to manage people the same way.

-With over 500 project surveys (authors call them _project authopsies_) some trends emerged:
+With over 500 project surveys (authors call them _project autopsies_) some trends emerged:

-  * 15% of projects got cancelled, postponed or resulted in products never used
+  * 15% of projects got canceled, postponed or resulted in products never used
   * 25% projects that lasted 25 work-years or more failed to complete

 There was never a technological reason for these failures - it always boiled down to sociological problems.
 Most people in the industry like to think they are in high-tech business.
 The truth is only the people who brought the breakthroughs are in the _high-tech_ business.
 The rest of us are appliers of their work.
 We're in the _people business_.